 Information Collected and Created by IHG

-We collect PHI to provide testing services, obtain payment for these services, conduct healthcare operations, and other purposes permitted or required by law.
+We collect PHI to provide health records, testing services, obtain payment for these services and other purposes permitted or required by law.
 PHI may include name, address, telephone number, email address, date of birth, gender, ethnicity, medical history, diagnosis, treatment information, provider identification, medical insurance account number, and payment card information.

 Protection of PHI

 While there can be no guarantee of privacy, we have established reasonable and appropriate physical, technical and administrative safeguards to protect PHI against unauthorized use and disclosure and to restrict access to PHI to only those workforce members who need it in order to provide services to clients and patients and conduct business operations.

 For information about sample retention and your rights related to this, please see the consent that you signed.